sam-phinizy/overhill-and-underdale/docs/combat.md

 - Aggressive Stance: +1 to attack, -1 to defense
 - Defensive Stance: +1 to defense, -1 to attack
 - Neutral Stance: No bonus or penalty
-- Rearguard Stance: +1 to defense, -1 to attack.
-The Rearguard character can only be attacked if all other characters are incapacitated, or by ranged weapons/special abilities.
+- Rearguard Stance:  Rearguard characters can only be attacked if their front guard is outnumbered or by the oppositions rear guard.

 The party formation works as follows:
 - For every character in the Rearguard, there must be two characters in the Front Guard.